 I know you will benefit from attending Darton College.
-Visit our beautiful campus or our website at www.darton.edu.
-See for yourself that Darton College can provide everything you need for an exciting, fulfilling, and successful college experience.
+Visit our beautiful campus or our Web sit at www.darton.edu.
+See for yourself that Darton College can provide everything your need for an exciting, fulfilling, and successful college experience.